Deployment orchestrator

 - Seal recovery partition

-- Stage Autopilot configuration
+- Provision Autopilot

 - Finalize deployment and write logs